German Meatballs with Gingersnap Gravy Recipe

 - Cooked noodles

 - In a large skillet, bring remaining water to a boil.
-Add bouillon, sugar, raisins, lemon juice and gingersnaps.
+Add bouillon, brown sugar, raisins, lemon juice and gingersnaps.
 Stir until thoroughly combined.
 Add meatballs to skillet.
-Simmer, uncovered, about 20 minutes or until meat is no longer pink.
+Simmer, uncovered, for 20 minutes or until meat is no longer pink.
 Stir occasionally.
 Serve with noodles.
 Yield: 4 servings.

 Originally published as German Meatballs in Reminisce July/August 1991, p37